BeansGalaxy/Beans-Backpacks-2/README.md

 Double-check your diamonds after they've been in there though.
 </p>

+<h3> Inventory Controls</h3>

+Holding CTRL while in your inventory has some added functionality to help move you items around.
+Use CTRL as if you were shift clicking items into any other inventory.
+CTRL + LMB on a Backpack you're wearing while items are inside drop it where you stand.

 <h2 align="center">More Than Meets The Eye! </h2>
 <p align="center"><img align="center" src="assets/images/banners/other_wearables.png" alt="Other Wearables"></p>